isadominguez314/DS1000_S2023/README.md

 * TA Daniel Rosen: Lab Wednesdays at 3PM in ESB 044
 * TA Promod Rajauru: Lab Fridays at 9AM in ESB 044
 * TA Minwoo Sohn: OH Mondays at 3PM and Thursdays at 5PM
-* TA Mengqing Chen: TBD
+* TA Mengqing (Kelly) Chen: OH Mondays from 4:30PM - 6:30PM
 * TA Yuting Lu: TBD

 All these can also be found on the [Campuswire calendar](https://campuswire.com/c/GE61F4A99/calendar).